 Green tea has been used in traditional Chinese and Indian medicine for centuries and is becoming more and more popular in the United States.
 These healers used green tea to regulate body temperature, improve heart and mental health, aid digestion, control bleeding and heal wounds.

 Research needs to show conclusively that green tea is effective against many ailments, green tea is said to be effective against many illnesses and conditions.
 Polyphenols present in tea have shown to decrease tumor growth, according to The National Cancer Institute.

 It may also serve to protect the skin from the damage caused by UVB radiation.
 It’s worth noting that in countries that drink the highest amount of green tea, cancer rates are lower.
 Studies have shown positive effects from green tea on cancer of the bladder, bowel, throat, lung, prostate, breast, ovary, skin and stomach.

 There is evidence that green tea has benefits for the heart.
 In a study of 40,000 Japanese participants, those who drank 5 or more cups of green tea a day were significantly less likely to die, especially from heart disease, than those who drank less than 1 cup of tea a day.

 A study run in 2007 found that green tea might be helpful in the treatment of skin disorders such as dandruff and psoriasis.
 But green tea might also benefit one’s mental state, too.
-It turns out that one study suggested that it benefits the brain’s cognitive functions, particularly working memory.
+It turns out that one study suggested that green tea benefits the brain’s cognitive functions, particularly working memory.

-The researchers found that green tea could show promise in the treatment of cognitive impairments that are associated with neuropsychiatric disorders such as dementia.
+The researchers found that green tea could show promise in the treatment of cognitive impairments associated with neuropsychiatric disorders such as dementia.
 Further research suggests that green tea might reduce the risk of Alzheimer’s disease due to a particular component of the tea’s effect on a certain protein present in the disease.

 A nutritional breakdown